UM-ARM-Lab/vr_ros2_bridge/README.md

  - `vr_ros2_bridge` is a Unity project with a minimalistic VR setup, and a C# script called `PublishControllerInfo.cs` that reads from VR info from Unity and publishes via TCP.
 On the other end of the TCP connection is the C# ROS2 bridge, running on some Ubuntu machine that also has ROS 2 installed.
  - `vr_ros2_bridge_msgs` is a ROS 2 messages package that defines the custom message `ControllersInfo.msg` which is a list of `ControllerInfo.msg`, which contains pose and button statuses.

+# Windows Setup

+1. Ensure you have Unity Hub, Steam, and Steam VR Installed
+1. Clone the repository containing the Unity project
+    ```
+    git clone git@github.com:/UM-ARM-Lab/vr_ros2_bridge.git
+    ```
+1. Open the project from the Unity Hub.
+The first time you do this, it will prompt you to install a specific version of the Unity Editor.
+It will also install the ROS-TCP-Connector package, OpenXR, and other dependencies.
+At this point you should be able to run the project (play button in the top center of the Unity Editor) you should see it run without errors.
+For something to actually happen, you need to start "Vive Console for Steam VR" and connect and power on the headset and controllers.

 # Ubuntu Setup

 In your ROS 2 colcon workspace, you'll need this repo and the ROS TCP Endpoint repo (`main-ros2` branch).